-- 1. Contributes significantly to scholarship, research, and/or pedagogy.
-Textbooks are not candidates for this award. - 2.
-Demonstrates originality of thought and careful investigation. - 3.
-Is extremely well written, lucid, and engaging. - 4.
+- 1. At least one of the author(s) must be an ABC member.
+If no author of the nominated work is a member of ABC, then the author(s) will be given the opportunity to join ABC as part of the nomination process.
+The nomination will be considered incomplete until at least one author is a member of ABC. - 2.
+Contributes significantly to scholarship, research, and/or pedagogy.
+Textbooks are not candidates for this award. - 3.
+Demonstrates originality of thought and careful investigation. - 4.
+Is extremely well written, lucid, and engaging. - 5.
 Has been published in the calendar year preceding the annual conference at which the award will be presented.